alfirda0us/e-report/README.md

 - Responsive layout with Bootstrap

 ## Technologies Used
-- HTML5
+- HTML
-- CSS3
+- TailwindCSS
-- JavaScript (ES6)
+- JavaScript
-- Bootstrap 5

 ## What I Learned
 Through this project, I learned how to: